 CELEBRATING Startups, mentors, the people and the adventures we have taken together, I celebrate you.

-As I travel I find that the thing that makes people most uncomfortable is not being able to place where you are from, why you are in their community and what in it for them.
+As a digital nomad, I travel a lot and I find that the thing that makes people most uncomfortable is not being able to place where you are from, why you are in their community and what in it for them.
 And once they know you travel full time then the next question is “Where’s your favourite place in the world?”
 I have spent my life travelling, I often get asked this question.
 And my response is always…

 “It’s not about the place; it is always about the people and the experience you create.”